Does your small business have a positive impact on the community?

 Small business taking on big business with confidence

-The research uncovers the unique value small businesses deliver to consumers, distinct from large enterprises, and that consumers depend on small businesses across all aspects of their lives.
+The research uncovers the unique value small businesses deliver to cons3557sumers, distinct from large enterprises, and that consumers depend on small businesses across all aspects of their lives.
 This provides confidence to small businesses, with nearly seven in 10 of Australian small businesses (67 per cent) believing they have a competitive advantage against large enterprises.

 Drivers of consumer behaviour when interacting with small businesses